ChimaobiOgbonna/Chimaobi-Ogbonna-Portfolio/README.md

 * Data visualization (dashboard) skill with EXCEL

 **Findings and Recommendations:**
-The descriptive summary obtained at the end of this project could guide real estate businesses on the choice of summary statistics that could be included in their websites to make them user-friendly and increase customer satisfaction.
+The descriptive summary obtained at the end of this project could guide real estate businesses on the choice of summary statistics that could be included in their websites to make them user-friendly and increase customers' satisfaction.

 [**See Result Dashboard here**](https://public.tableau.com/app/profile/chimaobi7625/viz/BFCDEBTANALYSIS/Dashboard1)